anubrata/anubrata.github.io/README.md

 ## News

+* Our work on localizing and deleting toxic beliefs in autoregressive language models is accepted at **NAACL 2025 findings**.
+Arxiv is  coming soon.

 * Our co-design paper on Human-centered NLP Fact-checking: Co-Designing with Fact-checkers using Matchmaking for AI has been awarded an **honorable mention (top 3%)** at CSCW 2024 [[Arxiv]](https://arxiv.org/pdf/2308.07213.pdf)

 * I spent Fall 2023 as a research intern at Cisco Responsible AI research team and worked on evaluating interpretable NLP models